JerTeske/home-assistant.github.io/source/_components/cover.ryobi_gdo.markdown

 ## {% linkable_title Setup %}

-In order to be able to use your Ryobi garage door opener, you will have to get the DEVICE_ID_OF_YOUR_COVER (one for each garage door).
+In order to be able to use your Ryobi garage door opener, you will have to get the DEVICE_ID_OF_YOUR_COVER (also known as the MAC Address) (one for each garage door).

 The DEVICE_ID_OF_YOUR_COVER can be retrieved using `curl`, simply use your username and password using the following example.
 Your `DEVICE_ID_OF_YOUR_COVER` will be `varName`: